Back to Wyoming

 Plain English Breakdown

-This act regulates how kratom products are sold, tested, and used in Wyoming by setting rules for retailers and allowing fines or other penalties for violations.
+This act regulates how kratom products are sold, tested, and used in Wyoming by setting rules for retailers and allowing fines or legal action against those who break the law.

 What This Bill Does

-• Allows the state chemist to test kratom products to ensure they meet safety standards.
+• Gives the state chemist permission to test kratom products to make sure they follow the new rules.

 Who It Names or Affects